shanishashidharan123/shanishashidharan123.github.io/README.md

 <h2>Relative Responsive Design</h2>

-A relative responsive design for higher screens (browser width more than 1366px), using relative CSS units like %, em and vw.
-See the comparison to common responsive design below.
+A relative responsive design optimized for larger screens (starting from a browser width of 1366px) and adjusting responsively for screen widths greater than 1366px.
+This design uses relative CSS units like %, em, and vw, including relative font sizes, to ensure flexibility and scalability across various screen sizes.
+It provides a more fluid and dynamic layout compared to traditional fixed-width designs.

-<h3>WATCH THE NEW RELATIVELY RESPONSIVE CANCER SURGERY INDIA HTML5 LAYOUT</h3>
+<h3>Introducing the New Relatively Responsive Cancer Surgery India HTML5 Layout</h3>

-Design made for desktop displays 1366px and to higher screens starting from 1367px.
-Tested in some common higher screens for e.g. 1920×1080, 1440×900, 1536×864, 2560×1440, 1680×1050, 1792×1120, 1600×900, etc. Design for mobile displays till 240px.
-Test in iPad, iPad Pro, iPad Air, and iPad Mini tablet displays and also test Google Analytics and optimise for your resolution sizes.
+This design is tailored for desktop displays starting at 1366px and adapts smoothly for larger screens such as 1920x1080, 1440x900, 1536x864, 2560x1440, 1680x1050, 1792x1120, 1600x900, and others.
+It is tested on a variety of common higher-resolution screens and is optimized for mobile displays down to 240px.
+The layout is also tested and optimized for tablet displays such as the iPad, iPad Pro, iPad Air, and iPad Mini, adjusting for each device's resolution size.

+Web Design Features:

+Built with Bootstrap 4.4.1 for responsive design.
+Integrated jQuery 3.4.1 for interactive elements.
-Web design consists of Bootstrap 4.4.1, jQuery 3.4.1, responsive canvas animation screen with the help of CreateJs and HTML5 canvas action scripts from Adobe Animate CC.
+Features a responsive canvas animation screen powered by CreateJS and HTML5 canvas action scripts from Adobe Animate CC.

+By using relative CSS units like %, em, and vw—along with relative font sizes—this responsive design ensures optimal scalability across both larger screens (greater than 1366px) and smaller screens down to 240px.
+The relative font sizes ensure text remains readable and appropriately scaled, providing a consistent and user-friendly experience across all devices.
+This approach guarantees that the design remains flexible, visually appealing, and highly functional for a wide range of screen sizes and resolutions.

 <a href="http://shanishashidharan.co.in/cancersurgeryindia/" target="_blank">Relative Responsive Webpage Design</a>